-If you suffer from a painful or debilitating hand or arm problem, the Hand and Upper Extremities Program at Tufts Medical Center in downtown Boston can help.
-Here, you will be treated by orthopaedic surgeons who have devoted their careers, training and research to the treatment of arms, elbows, hands, wrists and fingers.
+If you suffer from a painful or debilitating hand or arm problem, the Hand and Upper Extremity Program at Tufts Medical Center in downtown Boston can help.
+Here, you will be treated by orthopedic surgeons who have devoted their careers, training and research to the treatment of arms, elbows, hands, wrists and fingers.

 Our program chief, Charles Cassidy, MD, has treated thousands of patients with the most complicated hand and arm injuries and disorders for two decades.
 His peers rank him among the top one percent of doctors in the country in the hand and upper extremity specialty, according to US News and World Report.

 Dr. Cassidy also chairs the Hand Fellowship Program at Tufts Medical Center, where he trains tomorrow’s leaders in this highly specialized field.
 Dr. Cassidy is also entrusted with treating the most delicate of patients: he has performed hundreds of hand and arm reconstructions for infants born with deformities, helping them to develop into active and healthy children.